ClickHouse/clickhouse-docs/docs/en/cloud/security/secure-s3.md

 - Review Stack options then click **Next**
 - Review the stack details one last time, scroll to the bottom and tick *I acknowledge that AWS CloudFormation might create IAM resources with custom names.*
 - Hit **Submit** to start creating the IAM role.
-- Make sure the Cloudformation stack completes with no error and double check that the new IAM role is created.
+- Make sure the Cloudformation stack completes with no error and double-check that the new IAM role is created.

 ## Use the ClickHouseAccess Role to access a bucket inside your AWS account

-ClickHouse Cloud has a new feature which allows you to specify `extra_credentials` as part of the S3 table function.
+ClickHouse Cloud has a new feature that allows you to specify `extra_credentials` as part of the S3 table function.
 Below is an example of how to run a query using the newly created role.

 ```
 describe table s3('https://s3.amazonaws.com/BUCKETNAME/BUCKETOBJECT.csv','CSVWithNames',extra_credentials(role_arn = 'arn:aws:iam::111111111111:role/ClickHouseAccessRole-001'))